-Then you can attach a hose to the drain valve at the base of the tank (it will look like a spigot), and then place the other end of the hose into a sink, bathtub, or drain that is lower than the drain valve.
+Then you can attach a hose that has water pressure to the drain valve at the base of the tank (it will look like a spigot), and then place the other end of the hose into a sink, bathtub, or drain that is lower than the drain valve.
 Then check that the cold water inlet valve (at the top of the heater) is turned on, and you can open the drain valve.
 Dirty water will pour out at first, and then it should eventually clear up.
 Once you see clear water running from the heater, you can close the drain valve, detach the hose, and open a couple of hot water faucets to deplete air pockets.
 Watch for any leaks.
 If everything looks good, you can restore power to the water heater.

-Fixes for a Leaking Water Heater
+Fixes For a Leaking Water Heater